What Is The Personal Injury Claims Process?

 • A restaurant owner may have failed to comply with food safety and hygiene regulations causing a customer to suffer from food poisoning.

 • A driver may have failed to indicate when turning right.
-As a result, they may have knocked a cyclist off their bike causing them to sustain a severe spinal cord injury, as well as a groin injury.
+As a result, they may have knocked a cyclist off their bike causing them to suffer a severe spinal cord injury, as well as a groin injury.

 If you have evidence that someone breached the duty of care they owed you, you could use this to support your case.
 For more information on the evidence you could obtain, see the section below.